DanielEgdal/LSDA_A3/README.md

 ____
 Notes:

-* The file with_logging_basic.py is not in use because of issues in the an mlflow file.
-If you have the file on your local machine, go to `[...]lib/python3.8/site-packages/mlflow/utils/validation.py` and change all instances of `250` to `500`
+* Conda is not working quite correct.
+Therefore, the conda.yaml file is being oversaved with one that works.
+An Sklearn library (`/lib/python3.8/site-packages/mlflow/utils/validation.py`) is uploaded slightly differently to not cause errors.